Counting Irreducible Representations of the Discrete Heisenberg Group Over the Integers of a quadratic number field: Introduction

+\end{theorem} We remark that Theorem \ref{conjecture} was stated as a conjecture in an earlier version of the present paper, before the appearance of \cite{SV}.

+When the group scheme $\mathbf{G}$ is semisimple there are some similar results to the unipotent case discussed above.
+As in the unipotent case, Larsen and Lubotzky \cite[Proposition 1.3]{LL} showed that, for semisimple arithmetic groups satisfying the congruence subgroup property, there is a decomposition of representation zeta functions into local factors (with an extra factor coming from the prime at infinity).
+Work by Avni et al., \cite[Theorem A]{Voll3} \cite[Theorem A]{Voll4}, has proven that the representation zeta functions of a certain class of compact $p$-adic analytic groups related to $\mathbf{G}$ also behave uniformly under extension of scalars.

-We note that most of the theory and machinery for representation growth of finitely generated nilpotent groups that does not appear in the proof of the main theorem of this paper has appeared in \cite{Voll1}.
-In that paper, Voll introduces a different, less direct parametrization for calculating such zeta functions.
-Briefly and skipping details, one counts twist isoclasses of a finitely generated torsion-free nilpotent group $G$ by counting the coadjoint orbits of the Lie ring associated to $G$.
-However, this Kirillov orbit method has the condition that it is valid for all but a finite number of primes.
-The main result of this paper is valid for every prime.
-However, it is worth noting that the Kirillov orbit method does, in this case at least, give the correct $p$-local representation growth zeta function for all exceptional primes as well.
+From now on we restrict our attention to finitely generated torsion-free nilpotent groups.
+In the paper \cite{Voll1}, Voll introduces a method to parameterize representations in order to calculate $p$-local representation zeta functions.
+One counts twist-isoclasses of a finitely generated torsion-free nilpotent group $G$ by counting the coadjoint orbits of the Lie ring associated to $G$.
+However, this Kirillov orbit method has the restriction that in general it excludes a finite number of primes.
+We note that both the Kirillov orbit method and the method in the present paper reduce to counting solutions to polynomial equations, although in the Kirillov orbit method this counting is disguised in the machinery of Igusa local zeta functions.

+The method used in the present paper is quite general.
+Our techniques could, in principle, be used to calculate all $p$-local representation zeta functions, and therefore the global representation zeta function, of any finitely generated torsion-free nilpotent group.
+However, in practice this may not be feasible---as the complexity of the eigenspace structure of the irreducible representations increases, the complexity of the calculation would increase quite quickly.
+Note that our method relies on less mathematical machinery than the Kirillov orbit method and thus can be appreciated with minimal technical background; moreover, it explicitly gives all of the irreducible representations.
+The deeper methods from \cite{Voll1} and \cite{SV} allow for easier computations in many cases since, in these methods, one counts characters without constructing the representations explicitly.

+The methods of \cite{Voll1} and \cite{SV} are not valid for all primes for an arbitrary nilpotent group.
+It is worth noting, however, that \cite[Section 2.4]{SV} introduces a method for class-2 finitely generated nilpotent groups obtained from unipotent group schemes, including the groups studied in the present paper, that is valid for all primes.
+The constructive method introduced here differs from the previously mentioned methods.
+The author will use it to calculate the full global representation zeta functions of the groups $M_n:=\langle y,x_1, \ldots, x_n \mid [y,x_i]=x_{i+1}, i= 1, \ldots, n-1\rangle, n \in \{3,4\}$ of nilpotency class $n$ in a forthcoming paper.

-Also in \cite{Voll1} it was discovered that representation growth zeta functions satisfy the following functional equation:
+In \cite{Voll1} it was discovered that representation zeta functions satisfy the following functional equation:

 \begin{theorem} {\cite[Theorem D]{Voll1}} Let $G$ be a finitely generated torsion-free nilpotent group with derived subgroup $G'$ with Hirsch length $d'$.
 Then, for almost all primes,